-Before infrastructure or a major technical plant is sited in the landscape, authorities generally demand an assessment of its impact on the environment and the landscape.
-An EIA report’s visual and spatial assessment provides a sound basis for ensuring that a plant or other structure is sited and designed appropriately and integrates harmoniously with its surroundings.
+Before infrastructure or a large-scale technical facility is sited in a landscape, authorities generally demand an assessment of its impact on the environment and the landscape.
+An EIA report’s visual and spatial assessment provides a sound basis for the harmonious integration, siting and design of the facilities.

-Gottlieb Paludan Architects contributes to EIA reports by producing landscape-architectural analyses and assessments of specific structures’ visual and spatial impacts.
-This is particularly important in vulnerable nature areas, valuable landscapes and in areas where the structures would be experienced by many people.
-We develop concepts for terrain, planting and associated construction works with a view to ensuring that the structure and the surrounding landscape form a harmonious whole.
+Gottlieb Paludan Architects contributes to EIA reports by producing landscape-architectural analyses and assessments of specific structures’ visual and spatial impacts on urban and rural areas.
+This is particularly important in vulnerable nature areas, valuable landscapes and areas where the facilities are seen and used by many people.

-Our specialists have many years of experience as advisers to local authorities, utility companies and the Danish Road Directorate on the design of a wide range of major infrastructure and climate change projects.
-The projects include motorways, bypasses, railways and high-voltage plants as well as major construction projects and rainwater systems in both urban and rural contexts.
+Our specialists have years of experience as advisers to municipalities, utility companies, private clients and the Danish Road Directorate on the design of a wide range of projects, primarily related to infrastructure and climate change adaptation, as well as building projects linked to utilities and other industries.
+This includes data centres, factories, utility facilities, motorways, railways and high-voltage systems as well as rainwater, cloudburst and flooding management in urban and rural contexts.

-We have extensive expertise in producing visualizations and other forms of illustrations that clarify landscape conditions.
-These are important tools, not only in the final EIA report but also in our communication with the client, other associated advisers and involved authorities.
+We have extensive expertise in producing visualizations and other types of illustrations that clearly illuminate landscape conditions.
+These are important tools, not only in the final EIA report but also in our communication with the client, other associated advisers and the authorities involved.